A 5.8 magnitude earthquake strikes Fukushima, Japan - ExBulletin

 A 5.8 magnitude earthquake strikes Fukushima, Japan

-An earthquake with a preliminary magnitude of 5.8 struck eastern Japan early on March 15 (Japan local time), the Japan Meteorological Agency said.
+TOKYO: An earthquake with a preliminary magnitude of 5.8 struck eastern Japan early Friday (March 15), the Japan Meteorological Agency said.

 The agency said the epicenter of the quake was off the coast of Fukushima Prefecture, where strong tremors were recorded, adding that no tsunami warning had been issued.